 - Family members that are in a serious conflict

-Battery charges are extremely serious and need a strong defense, or you could be facing forfeiture of your rights ever to own a gun, not allowed to carry a concealed weapon permit, required to attend a 29-week batterers intervention program and your record will never be eligible for expungement or being sealed.
+Battery charges are extremely serious and need a strong defense, or you could be facing forfeiture of your rights to ever own a gun, not allowed to carry a concealed weapon permit, required to attend a 29-week batterer intervention program and your record will never be eligible for expungement or being sealed.
 These charges are collateral consequences applied to the statutory penalties attached to a conviction.

 Domestic Violence Battery

 Domestic Violence Battery defined under Florida Statute 741.28 constitutes the striking or touching a member of your family, a member of your household, or a domestic partner without their consent or against their will.

 This charge is taken very seriously in the state of Florida and the prosecution will be specially trained to change your charges into a conviction.
 Even though there is a high rate of these cases becoming dismissed due to false accusations, do not attempt to resolve a domestic battery charge without the help of a criminal attorney.
 Without proper representation, you could be facing a conviction resulting in:

 - Your criminal record never being expunged or sealed

 - Possible deportation